yashrmaa/yasharma/content/posts/think-simple.md

 # Think Simple

-My previous manager [Pavel Curtis](https://en.wikipedia.org/wiki/Pavel_Curtis) used to say that there's a simple program trying to break free in this complex code.
+My previous manager Pavel used to say that there's a simple program trying to break free in this complex code.
 He would say this almost every time he reviewed my code.
 It's such a great advice that unlike most things, I was able to internalize.
 That's what I advice people now.

 Thinking back I think it makes even more sense for a couple of reasons.
 * Simple is good.
 It's what most people are looking for in their lives.
 We apply this principle of *only keeping the things that are essential* to life and we get (drumrolls please) [minimalism](https://en.wikipedia.org/wiki/Minimalism).